cloudmesh-community/book/chapters/cloud/datacenter.md

 ## Example Data Centers

-In this section we will be giving some data center examples while looking at some of the mayor cloud providers.
+In this section we will be giving some data center examples while looking at some of the major cloud providers.

 ### AWS